maxhasslberger/FUS_Beamforming/README.md

 # Fast Optimization for Multi-Target Focused Ultrasound in Linear Regimes
 A fast, constraint-based optimization framework for multi-target focused ultrasound using phased array transducers and k-wave-based acoustic propagation models.

+This repository contains the code used to generate the results reported in the associated publication [Rapid optimization of focused ultrasound for complex targeting with phased array transducers and precomputed propagation operators](10.1088/1361-6560/ae3afe).

 ## Dependencies
 - [k-wave](http://www.k-wave.org)
 - [kArray tools](http://www.k-wave.org/downloads/kWaveArray_alpha_0.3.zip)